What the Dashboard shows

 The Dashboard is the first tab you land on when you open Agentimus.
 It answers one plain question with two sides:

-• Is AI reading from you?
-The agent activity log records each time a bot or crawler fetches one of the machine-readable files Agentimus publishes (things like /llms.txt or a page’s .md version).
+- Is AI reading from you?
+The agent activity log records each time a bot or crawler fetches one of the machine-readable files Agentimus publishes (things like

 Everything on this tab is first-party and local-only.
-All of it lives in your own WordPress database, nothing is ever sent to Agentimus or any third party, and — importantly — no IP addresses and no personal data are stored.
+All of it lives in your own WordPress database, nothing is ever sent to Agentimus or any third party, and — importantly — by default no IP addresses and no personal data are stored.
+(One optional setting, off by default, can store an IP for a flagged impersonating or spoofed crawler so you can block it — never for an ordinary visitor, and never off your own server; see the privacy note below.)
 The two data stores are pruned and size-capped automatically, so they never grow without bound.

-The whole Dashboard is powered by a single setting, Agent activity log, which is on by default.
+The activity half of the Dashboard is powered by a single setting, Agent activity log, which is on by default.
 It covers both directions at once — the traffic-in card and the bots-out log are one feature.
 If you ever turn it off in Settings, both stop recording.

 Traffic from AI